 24-Hour Emergency Response

 In an effort to provide the best possible emergency services to Samford’s community, the Department of Public Safety maintains a close working relationship with the Homewood Police Department and the Homewood Fire and Rescue Service.
-Public safety officers have the shortest response time to any location on campus and are the first responders to incidents on campus.
-If fire or emergency medical services are needed, public safety officers will respond to the scene and direct appropriate service units to the exact location of an incident on campus.
+Police officers have the shortest response time to any location on campus and are the first responders to incidents on campus.
+If fire or emergency medical services are needed, police officers will respond to the scene and direct appropriate service units to the exact location of an incident on campus.

 Patrol and dispatch services are provided 24 hours a day, with immediate access to municipal emergency services.
 The Department of Public Safety’s radio communications dispatchers cover telephones and two-way radios on a 24-hour basis to give information, respond to emergencies and contact other agencies.
 Officers and dispatchers can immediately contact the city of Homewood’s fire department, Emergency Medical Service and police department by the Department of Public Safety’s radio system.